 Single Sign On Upgrade

-A month or two later, Kyle came back to reInteractive and pitched us the idea of having multiple applications share a common login using the CAS authentication system.
+Once the upgrades had been completed, Kyle came back to reinteractive and pitched us the idea of having multiple applications share a common login using the CAS authentication system.

-We found the solutions currently on offer were not adequate for this, and so we undertook a project called cassy where we created a Rails engine that provides the CAS authentication and can be implemented into any application.
+We found the solutions on offer at that time were not adequate for this, and so we undertook a project called Cassy where we created a Rails engine that provides the CAS authentication and could be implemented into any application.
 This gem is now used in AgenciesHQ's production applications and is working brilliantly.

-Now that the application is current, AgenciesHQ have a list of jobs for rubyx to do on their site, to help backup their in house team.
+Now that the application is current, AgenciesHQ have a list of jobs for reinteractive to do on their site, to help backup their in house team.